sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 3: Verify pass-through authentication in Azure

+In this task, you will verify that pass-through authentication has been successfully set up in your Azure environment.
+You will check the authentication settings in Microsoft Entra ID through the Azure portal, ensuring that the integration between on-premises AD DS and Microsoft Entra ID is functioning properly.

 1. On **SEA-ADM1**, switch to the Microsoft Edge window displaying the Azure portal and go back to the **Microsoft Entra ID** page.

 1. On the **Microsoft Entra ID** page in the Azure portal, select **Microsoft Entra Connect**.